German-BioImaging/oztest/README.md

 Tests are globally identified by a slug made up of the above path, minus the extension, e.g. `parse_attributes/v0.5/core/valid/easy_test`.

+For ease of navigation, tests can be further organised into arbitrary subdirectories within the `valid/`, `invalid/` level, e.g. `parse_attributes/v0.5/core/valid/image/easy/easy_test`.
+These subdirectories are not available for filtering.

 Implementors may supply their own additional test cases.
 In order to use them with the `ozconf` tool, they MUST be in a comparable directory hierarchy.
 Implementation-specific behaviour SHOULD be tested using a `profile` specific to that implementation.